• Skip to primary navigation

 The strawberries are roasted.
 If you have not roasted strawberries yet, let me tell you this, you need to!
 It caramelizes the sugars in the berries and intensifies the flavor!

-It is also a healthier version.
+This recipe is a change from the original recipe I have use, let me tell you about it.
 I changed this up a bit by adding whole wheat flour and reducing the sugar.
 I think these changes make an awesome cake even better.

 The cake still remains very tender and just sweet enough!